Since I started eating this way and got more involved with the Paleo community, I can’t help but notice several distinct types of Paleo Followers.

 The Antagonists within the community are vocal in their outlandish views – and aren't afraid to call out when they feel someone in the community is not right or just.
 Provocative yet fun – and essential in keeping those in the community accountable.

 Others followers come to Paleo as Antagonists.
 These people positively enjoying riling their fat-fearing friends, by eating copious amounts of meat.
 Without cutting the fat off.
 Or pouring away the excess fat.
 When their concerned friends and family try to intervene and push margarine on the Antagonist, they will be among the first to challenge their friends to a six-pack-off.

 These are the sneaky converts.
 They've been watching and mocking you for months.
 They've shot down everything you've said about nutrition and were the first to tell you what a silly idea this Paleo nonsense is.
 But you've recently noticed you haven't seen them eating bread for a while – and their skin is looking clearer and brighter?
 That’s right – they've finally realised you were right all along, but feel a bit too sheepish to admit it to you.
 Best to invited them round for a hog roast and say no more about it.

 They heard Paleo might increase their performance.
 Despite being sceptical about avoiding the pre-race pasta party they gave it a try – anything to get an advantage is worth a shot.
 Amazed at the improvements, the next step is minimalist footwear!

 7. The Formerly Unwell

 There is nothing like being sick to force a change.
 Many people go from doctor to doctor and drug to drug.
 The net effect is often side effects from the drugs – rather than improvement of symptoms.
-Fortunately many people reach a point where they take on the role of detective themselves and question the role of their nutrition and lifestyle in their health and stumble upon Paleo.
+Fortunately many people reach a point where they take on the role of detective themselves and question the role of their nutrition and lifestyle in their health and stumble upon Paleo and become avid followers.